Janith-apst/v2v-chatbot/README.md

 ## No backend

 There is **no backend**.
-All Gemini API calls are made directly from the browser, which means the API key is **bundled into the client JavaScript** and visible to anyone who loads the page.
+All Gemini API calls are made directly from the browser, which means the API key is **bundled into the client JavaScript** and visible to anyone who loads the page. **we should not deploy this publicly.** Run it on `localhost` with a restricted, low-quota dev key only.
+A token-vending service must replace this approach before any public demo.

 ## Setup